cloudflare/cloudflare-docs/products/firewall/src/content/cf-rulesets/common-use-cases/enable-selected-rules.md

 </Aside>

-Use a ruleset override and a rule override in a phase entry point to execute selected rules in a Managed Ruleset.
+Use a ruleset override and a rule override in a phase entry point to execute only selected rules in a Managed Ruleset.

 1. [Add a rule](/cf-rulesets/execute-rulesets) to a phase entry point that executes a Managed Ruleset.
 1. [Configure a ruleset override](/cf-rulesets/managed-rulesets/override-managed-ruleset) that disables all rules in the Managed Ruleset.